spitemim/grabkey/README.md

 * A valid X key name (ex: 'a', 'F1', 'Return')

 grabkey will print the name of the key that was pressed to stdout.
 It will not print the modifiers the key was pressed with.

-The `-x` argument will stop the program when any grabbed key is pressed.
+The `-x` argument will immediately stop the program when any grabbed key is pressed.

-Example:
+The `-p` argument will cause the program to only print the key name when grabbed keys are pressed.

+Examples:

 ```
 $ grabkey Control+Shift+w
 Key 'w' pressed

+$ grabkey -p Control+Shift+w
+w
 ```

 ## Installation